learninglab-dev/the-resources/data/work/publish/orientation.md

 4. Reading lab curation: finding some gUd texts, some thought-provokin' stuff

 Some ideas of my own include the following:
-1. Developing a sort of print media magazi
+5. Developing a sort of print media magazine that collects and highlights the various forces at work in the Lab, as well as the human faces behind them--could include recurring columns, like
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI3MzQ0NzE1LDE4MzcyMTkyNTldfQ==
+eyJoaXN0b3J5IjpbNjE1MDc4NjMzLDE4MzcyMTkyNTldfQ==
 -->